Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Estimates for the Ricci Coefficients

 We conclude the proof by choosing $\epsilon$ to be sufficiently small. \end{proof}

 We now turn to the Ricci coefficients $\etab$, $\chih$, $\omega$.
 To estimate these Ricci coefficients, we use the $\nab_3$ equations.
 Unlike in the proofs of Propositions \ref{L4Ricci1} and \ref{L4Ricci3} where a smallness constant can be gained from the shortness of the $\ub$ interval, when integrating the $\nab_3$ equation, the $u$ interval is arbitrarily long.
 Instead, we show that the inhomogeneous terms are at worst linear in the unknown and the desired bounds can be obtained via Gronwall's inequality.
 Notice that $\chih$ satisfies a $\nab_4$ equation with $\alpha$ as a source term.
 We avoid this equation because $\alpha$ is singular.
 We begin with the estimates for $\etab$.
-As we will see below, we cannot directly estimate its $L^4(S)$ norms, but have to first estimate its $L^\infty(S)$ norm: \begin{proposition} Assume
+As we will see below, we cannot directly estimate the $L^4(S)$ norms of $\etab$ and its derivatives, but have to first estimate the $L^\infty(S)$ norm of $\etab$: \begin{proposition} Assume

 Then there exists $\epsilon_0=\epsilon_0(\mathcal R, \tilde{\mathcal O}_{3,2}, \mathcal O_{2,2},\Delta_0)$ such that whenever $\epsilon\leq \epsilon_0$,